-So, the raw score of different candidates are different and as mentioned earlier, the raw score of candidate is also one of the parameters in the calculation.
-So, increase/ decrease of one candidate may differ from increase/decrease of another candidate in the same session.
+So, the raw scores of different candidates are different and as mentioned earlier, the raw score of the candidate is also one of the parameters in the calculation.
+So, the increase/ decrease of one candidate may differ from increase/decrease of another candidate in the same session.

 For Example: Consider In examination which is conducted in 9 sessions and the statistical parameters of the sessions are as under:

-Here, Session No 7 is taken as base session based on the mean of raw marks.
+Here, Session No 7 is taken as a base session based on the mean of raw marks.

 Now, Consider a candidate of Session 8, whose raw marks are 75.